 FreeSync can bring out the best performance in a game, but beyond that one factor, shopping for the best FreeSync gaming monitors isn’t going to be that different from the process of shopping for any monitor for gaming.
-We’ll provide you with a brief understanding of FreeSync and variable refresh rate in general and also provide you with more general advice you can use when shopping for game monitors.
+We’ll provide you with a brief guide to FreeSync and variable refresh rate in general and also give you some more general advice that you can use when shopping for gaming monitors.

-The very first question you need to ask yourself when you’re looking for the best gaming monitors is whether or not your gaming computers can even support the technology in FreeSync monitors.
-Fortunately, FreeSync technology is more available than ever before.
-In addition to working with computers that have an AMD central processor, the newest version of NVIDIA chips will work with FreeSync monitors.
+The very first question you need to ask yourself when you’re looking for the best gaming monitors is whether or not your gaming PC can even support the technology in FreeSync monitors.
+Fortunately, FreeSync technology is more accessible than ever before.
+In addition to working with computers that have an AMD central processor, FreeSync monitors will now also work with the most recent NVIDIA chips.

-Even console gamers can take advantage of the best gaming experience a FreeSync monitor can deliver.
-While Playstation 4 doesn’t come with any support for AMD’s FreeSync technology, the XBox One Pro can work with monitors for gaming that offer FreeSync.
-And since the next generation of consoles are built on AMD architecture, you can be assured that you’ll get the best gaming monitor features available today and also be future proofed to provide you with exceptional gaming experience.
-There are event gaming monitor models that support both FreeSync and G-Sync.
-We’ve been conscious about including those on our best of list.
+Even console gamers can take advantage of the ultimate gaming experience that a FreeSync monitor can deliver.
+While the Playstation 4 and 5 don’t come with any support for AMD’s FreeSync technology, the Xbox One Pro and Xbox Series X can work with gaming monitors that offer the feature.
+There are even gaming monitor models that support both FreeSync and G-Sync.
+We’ve been conscious about including those on our best-of list.

 FreeSync monitors tend to offer one clear and distinct advantage: the ability to smooth out jagged edges and rough corners that are usually the result of a graphics card that can’t keep pace with the game you’re playing.
 But the newer version, known as FreeSync 2, brings a few new tricks to the table.
 In addition to helping you improve your graphics card performance, FreeSync 2 supports HDR content and helps you make the most of HDR by offering a higher level of maximum brightness.

-FreeSync 2 comes with a host of smaller features too, so getting the best FreeSync 2 technology is an advantage even if you don’t have a graphics card or screen brightness level that can keep pace with the HDR support.
-A wider range of variable refresh rates is one important factor.
-Earlier versions of FreeSync saw dramatically worse tearing when it’s forced to throttle its frame rates down, but the best FreeSync monitors can compensate for this and offer compensation for low FPS circumstances.
+FreeSync 2 comes with a host of smaller features too, so getting the best gaming monitor technology is an advantage even if you don’t have a graphics card or screen brightness level that can keep pace with the HDR support.
+A wider range of variable refresh rates is another important factor.
+Earlier versions of FreeSync saw dramatically worse tearing when forced to throttle frame rates down, but the best FreeSync monitors can compensate for this and offer a compromise for low FPS circumstances.

 Resolution and Aspect Ratio

-- If you’re an Nvidia fan then check out our guide on best G-Sync Monitors
+- If you’re an Nvidia fan then check out our guide to the best G-Sync Monitors

-- For the ultimate refresh rates, see our guide on best 240Hz monitors
+- For the ultimate refresh rates, see our guide to the best 240Hz monitors

-- On a tighter budget, check out these best gaming monitors under $200
+- On a tighter budget, check out our best gaming monitors under $200

-There are three types of panels and not one that’s the definitive winner at providing the best gaming experience.
-Instead, any gaming monitor panel could be the best gaming monitor depending on what genres and styles of games you prefer.
+There are three standard types of panels and no single one is definitively the best at providing the ultimate gaming experience.
+Instead, any gaming monitor panel could be the best gaming monitor for you depending on what genres and styles of games you prefer.
 You’ll find TN panel, IPS panel, and type VA panel monitors on our list.

-- In terms of monitor gaming, an IPS panel is all about delivering a great looking gaming monitor experience.
-IPS panels give you the best color reproduction and highest resolution of other types of monitors, and they look great even from a variety of viewing angles.
-These monitors aren’t the fastest around, but they’re a capable choice for single player gaming (and less serious competitive gaming), even if you will find yourself paying a little extra for the privilege.
+- An IPS panel is all about delivering a great-looking gaming monitor experience.
+IPS panels provide the best color reproduction and highest resolution of any type of monitor, and they look great even from a variety of viewing angles.
+These monitors aren’t the fastest around, but they’re a capable choice for single-player gaming (and less serious competitive gaming), even if you’re likely to find yourself paying a little extra for the privilege.

 - VA panels are one of your best choices if you find both IPS and VA panels to be a little too specialized.
-It falls comfortably into the middle of the pack – achieving neither the highs nor the lows of either of the alternative monitor options.
-VA panels are similarly middle of the road in terms of pricing too.
+They fall comfortably into the middle of the pack – achieving neither the highs nor the lows of either of the alternative monitor options.
+VA panels are similarly middle of the road in terms of pricing, too.
 They aren’t nearly as expensive as IPS monitors, but they’re still going to cost you a bit more than a VA gaming monitor.

 In fact, for the majority of consumers, the best FreeSync monitors will be between 24 and 27 inches.
-If you sit close to your computer (as in three feet or less), you’ll be best off with a 24 inch monitor.
-If you sit back further away, you’ll get the best results from a 27 inch monitor.
+If you sit close to your computer (within three feet or less), you’ll be best off with a 24-inch monitor.
+If you sit further away, you’ll get the best results from a 27-inch monitor.

 Anything significantly larger than that will be occupying more the role of a TV than a more traditional FreeSync monitor.
-These types of FreeSync monitors rank among the best choices for gamers who prefer couch co-op or want to also use their FreeSync monitor to provide the best movie night possible in your home.
+These types of FreeSync monitors rank among the best choices for gamers who prefer couch co-op or also want to use their FreeSync monitor to ensure the best movie nights possible in their home.
 If you’re looking to increase the size of your screen without having to worry about it being too large for your space, you can always try investing in a curved screen.
 This type of gaming monitor gives you a better field of view even as your screen size expands.

 Refresh Rate/Response Time

-Response time goes hand in hand with refresh rate, but they govern two similar but equally important processes.
-Your response rate tells you how quickly the screen can transition from gray to white to gray again in a second, while the refresh rate tells you how many times the whole scene on your monitor is refreshed.
+Response times go hand in hand with refresh rate, but they govern two similar but equally important processes.
+Your response time tells you how quickly the screen can transition from gray to white to gray again in a second, while the refresh rate tells you how many times the whole scene on your monitor is refreshed.
 If you want the best gaming experience, a 1ms response time is the way to go.

-But if you can’t find a model that suits you with a 1ms response time, most gamers won’t notice the difference between a couple milliseconds.
-We just generally recommend you find a gaming monitor with a response time of 5 milliseconds tops.
+If you can’t find a model that suits you with a 1ms response time, most gamers won’t notice the difference between a couple of milliseconds.
+We generally recommend you find a gaming monitor with a maximum response time of 5 milliseconds.
 3 milliseconds is approaching serious competition territory.

 If you weren’t ready to buy a FreeSync monitor before, you certainly should be now.
-Your first priority should be figuring out what you prioritize: nimble and responsive performance or gorgeous looking visuals.
-From there, you can zero in on the panel type that fits your needs.
+Your first priority should be figuring out your priorities: nimble and responsive performance or gorgeous-looking visuals.
+From there, you can zero in on the panel type that best fits your needs.
 And if you’ve used any of these monitors, we’d love to hear about it.
 You can use the form below to share your opinion on any of our featured products.If you liked our article on freesync monitors, please share and comment below what your favorite product is.